 EDLD 6791: Educational Leadership Master's Seminar (An introduction to the program and concepts), one credit

 EDLD 6300: Data Informed Decision Making, Research and Evaluation

 EDLD 6740: School Community Relations and Cultural Competence

-* EDLD 6760: How Schools Work: Organizational Finance and Legal System
+EDLD 6760: How Schools Work: Organization, Finance and Legal Systems

 Program total: 30 credits

 For additional information and advising